Food Allergies in Dogs: Allergies Are Not the Same as Food Intolerance

 Hydrolyzed protein diets contain proteins that are broken down into pieces too small to fit into the receptors that stimulate the dog’s immune system.
 In other words, they sneak right past the dog’s allergic alarm system due to their tiny size.

 These diets are already complete and balanced for adult dogs.
-It is rare for a kitten or puppy to develop true food allergies, as the dog has to be exposed to the allergen repeatedly, and it is repeated exposure that intensifies the allergies and their symptoms.
+Therefore, it is rare for a kitten or puppy to develop true food allergies.
+However, the dog has to be repeatedly exposed to the allergen, which intensifies the allergies and symptoms.

-Itching may start to decrease within a couple of weeks, but in most cases, it does take longer (around 6 weeks).
+Itching may start to decrease within a couple of weeks, but in most cases, it does take longer (around six weeks).

 How long an elimination diet should last

 The test diet should be fed for two to four months.
-For dogs that respond positively, the diet should be continued provided it is balanced and complete.
+After that, the diet should be continued for dogs that respond positively, provided it is balanced and complete.

 Prognosis and final notes

-The prognosis for dogs with food allergies is great as long as the dog is not re-exposed to the food ingredient(s) that triggered the immune response initially.
+The prognosis for dogs with food allergies is excellent if the dog is not re-exposed to the food ingredient(s) that initially triggered the immune response.

 The dog owner must be vigilant to maintain a strict diet.

-Though it is indeed a very frustrating diagnosis to arrive upon, once it is made the dog parent can breathe a sigh of relief knowing that if the offensive allergens are avoided there dog will no suffer the skin or GI side effects associated with food allergies again.
+Though it is indeed a very frustrating diagnosis, once it is made, the dog parent can breathe a sigh of relief knowing that if the offensive allergens are avoided there, a dog will not suffer the skin or GI side effects of food allergies again.